In this section

 TICA maintains a list of tenants who have defaulted in their obligation.

-Department of Housing and Public Works provide retirement village services, including information about types and lists of retirement villages, dispute resolution and general information for residents and potential residents.
+The Department of Communities, Housing and Digital Economy provide retirement village services, including information about types and lists of retirement villages, dispute resolution and general information for residents and potential residents.

 Disclaimer: This page is provided as information only, and is not legal advice.
 If you have a legal problem, you should contact us or speak to a lawyer.
 View our full disclaimer.